-Stokes Croft has become an outdoor gallery, the walls a medium of expression where dialogue continues to take place.
-Stokes Croft is one of the best street-art heartlands of Bristol (and the others aren’t far away) where you can still see a Banksy mural above the Canteen cafe.
-With live music every night there are plenty of cafes to hang out at and be sure to stop at the PRSC (People’s Republic of Stokes Croft Gallery) where they can tell you about all the street art happenings in the area.
+Stokes Croft has become an outdoor gallery – the walls a medium of expression where dialogue continues to take place.
+It is one of the best street-art heartlands of Bristol (and others aren’t far away) where you can still see a Banksy mural above the Canteen cafe.
+With live music every night there are plenty of cafes to hang out at and be sure to stop off at the PRSC (People’s Republic of Stokes Croft Gallery) where they can tell you about all street art in the area.